 Stinging nettle is generally considered safe when used as directed.
 Occasional side effects include mild stomach upset, fluid retention, sweating, diarrhea, and hives or rash (mainly from topical use).
 It is important to be careful when handling the nettle plant because touching it can cause an allergic rash.
 Stinging nettle should never be applied to an open wound.

 Because nettle can alter the menstrual cycle and may contribute to miscarriage, pregnant women should not use nettle.

-There is some evidence that stinging nettle may raise blood sugar and could possibly interfere with diabetes management.
+There is some evidence that stinging nettle may raise blood sugar and interfere with diabetes management.
 There is also evidence that it can lower blood sugar.
-Either way, patients with diabetes should monitor their blood sugar closely when using stinging nettle.
+Patients with diabetes should monitor their blood sugar closely when using stinging nettle.

 Stinging nettle can have a diuretic effect.
-If you have kidney or bladder issues, speak with your physician.
+If you have kidney or bladder issues, speak with your provider.

 - Warfarin (Coumadin)

 Stinging nettle may lower blood pressure, so it could strengthen the effects of these drugs:

 - ACE inhibitors: Captopril (Capoten), Elaropril (Vasotec), lisinopril (Zestril), fosinopril (Monopril)